Concordium/concordium.github.io/source/mainnet/net/voting/gc-voting.rst

 The candidates with the most votes are elected.
 In case of a tie, which is very unlikely, a fair coin is flipped.

 :term:`Guardians<guardian>` ensure that election result is fair as well as further decentralizing the election process.
 A guardian is one of a number of independent, trustworthy individuals who participate in the election to ensure that votes are encrypted before the election and decrypted after the election.
+Guardians may also vote in the election, as may candidates.

 The diagrams and descriptions below describe the process during each phase of the election.